 If you sell these kinds of items, take note of how long each product should last based on regular use, and compare it to the dates that customers purchase them.

-Purina did just this, taking note of serving sizes and feeding frequency to calculate when their customer’s special blend of dog food would run out.
+Purina’s replenishment emails are a great example.
+They take note of serving sizes and feeding frequency to calculate when their customer’s special blend of dog food would run out.
 If you can make these calculations accurately, you’ll have a convincing argument to encourage a reorder.

 The strategy behind cross-selling and upselling is an art and a science.
 Read this blog about 8 psychological principles that can boost your sales while building an army of happy, satisfied customers.

 Statistics show that about 70% of online shopping carts are abandoned, meaning that shoppers clicked on the “Add to cart” button, but never followed through on actually purchasing the item(s).